Teresa Sampsonia

-Teresa Sampsonia (Note: Her baptismal first name is also written "Teresia", "Theresia", or "Theresa".) (born Sampsonia; after marriage Lady Shirley, 1589–1668) was an Iranian-English noblewoman of the Safavid Empire of Iran.
-She was the wife of Elizabethan English adventurer Robert Shirley, whom she accompanied on his travels and embassies across Europe in the name of the Safavid King (Shah) Abbas the Great (1588–1629).
+Teresa Sampsonia (Note: Her baptismal first name is also written "Teresia", "Theresia", or "Theresa".) (born Sampsonia; after marriage Lady Shirley, 1589–1668) was a Circassian-English noblewoman of Safavid Iran.
+She was the wife of the Elizabethan English adventurer Robert Shirley, whom she accompanied on his travels and embassies across Europe in the name of the Safavid emperor Abbas the Great (1588–1629).

 Teresa was received by many of the royal houses of Europe, such as English prince Henry Frederick and Queen Anne (her child's godparents) and contemporary writers and artists such as Thomas Herbert and Anthony van Dyck.
 Herbert considered Robert Shirley "the greatest Traveller of his time", but admired the "undaunted Lady Teresa" even more.
 Following the death of her husband from dysentery in 1628, and due to impediments from grandees at the court, and the authorities, during the reign of Abbas's successor and grandson Safi (1629–1642), Teresa decided to leave Iran.
 She lived in a convent in Rome for the rest of her life, devoting her time to charity and religion.
 As a pious Christian, and because of her love for her husband, Teresa had Shirley's remains transported to Rome from Isfahan and reburied; on the headstone of their mutual grave she mentions their travels and refers to her noble Circassian origins.

 Thanks to her exploits, Teresa has been described as someone who subverted patriarchal gender roles common to the Muslim and Christian cultures of her time.
 Due to their hybrid identities and adventures, Teresa and her husband became the subject of several contemporary literary and visual works.
 Nevertheless, the story of Teresa as an important woman of the 17th century has been largely overshadowed and obscured by the tale of her husband Robert and his brothers.